A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Results

 \subsection{Benchmark and ablation on in-house LUMC multi-coil data}

 The LUMC datasets represent a more challenging problem with real-world data constraints.
-Additionally, in the light of the content capacity analysis (Section \ref{results:contentres}), we must note that the content capacity $J_M$=1/4 was optimal for the LUMC datasets, compared to NYU fastMRI DICOM data where $J_M$=1 was the optimal content capacity, which reflects a lower effective content information in the LUMC images and hence a greater difficulty of the guided reconstruction problem.
+Additionally, in the light of the content capacity analysis (Section \ref{results:sim_cosmoprior_analyses}), we must note that the content capacity $J_M$=1/4 was optimal for the LUMC datasets, compared to NYU fastMRI DICOM data where $J_M$=1 was the optimal content capacity, which reflects a lower effective content information in the LUMC images and hence a greater difficulty of the guided reconstruction problem.

 Fig. \ref{fig:benchmark_metrics_new} plots the benchmark metrics for the LUMC test sets, which can be summarized in the following three trends.
 First, pure image translation with MUNIT was worse compared to single-contrast reconstruction, especially at lower acceleration factors (comparing with PnP-CNN, $p <$0.05 for both datasets and accelerations), but not necessarily DISTS, suggesting that the available complementary information was not fully utilized.
 PnP-CoSMo was consistently better than both MUNIT image translation and PROSIT ($p <$0.05 throughout, except SSIM at $R$=4 in LUMC-COR).
-Hence, using both measured k-space and reference scan via PnP-CoSMo was more beneficial than (a) using either one of them and (b) combining both using hand-crafted priors, suggesting that our approach maximally exploits the complementary information.
-Second, both PnP-CNN and PnP-CoSMo performed similarly at lower acceleration, except in terms of SSIM and HaarPSI at $R$=4 and $R$=6 on LUMC-COR where PnP-CNN was slightly better.
+Hence, using both measured k-space and reference scan via PnP-CoSMo was more advantageous than (a) using either one of them and (b) combining both using hand-crafted priors, suggesting that our approach maximally exploits the complementary information.
+Second, both PnP-CNN and PnP-CoSMo produced reconstructions of equivalent quality at lower accelerations, except in terms of SSIM and HaarPSI at $R$=4 and $R$=6 on LUMC-COR, where PnP-CNN was slightly better.
 At higher acceleration, PnP-CoSMo outperformed PnP-CNN ($p <$0.05 throughout in both cases except in DISTS for the latter at $R$=10 in LUMC-TRA).
-The contribution of PFT was almost constant across $R$, whereas that of CR decreased as $R$ increased, which was expected since CR depends on the measured k-space data to refine the content.
+The contribution of PFT was constant across the acceleration range, whereas that of CR decreased with an increase in acceleration, as expected, since CR depends on the measured k-space data to refine the content.